IRS Installment Agreement: Complete Guide to IRS Payment Plans

 Interest and Penalties on Installment Agreements

-Interest and the failure-to-pay penalty continue to accrue while you are on an installment agreement.
-The penalty drops from 0.5% per month to 0.25% per month once an installment agreement is formally accepted, but it does not stop entirely.
-A $30,000 balance on a 72-month plan will accrue approximately $4,500–$6,000 in interest and penalties over the life of the plan.
+Interest and the failure-to-pay penalty ordinarily continue to accrue while you are on an installment agreement.
+The penalty rate typically drops from 0.5% per month to 0.25% per month once an installment agreement is formally accepted, though this reduction is subject to IRS approval and your compliance.
+A $30,000 balance on a 72-month plan will generally accrue approximately $4,500–$6,000 in interest and penalties over the life of the plan.

 Real-World Example